klarna/kco_rest_java/CODE_OF_CONDUCT.md

    mental and physical ability.
 - **Be considerate.** Your work will be used by other people and you in turn, will depend on the work of others.
-Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.
-Remember that we're a worldwide community, so you might not be communicating in someone else's primary language.
+Any decision you take will affect users and colleagues and you should take those consequences into account when making decisions.
+Remember that we are a worldwide community, so you might not be communicating in someone else's primary language.
 - **Be respectful.** Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
-It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
+It is important to remember that a community where people feel uncomfortable or threatened is not a productive one.
 Members of the Klarna@GitHub community should be respectful when dealing with other members as well as with